ndangelo/type/_posts/docs/2016-04-25-east-jekyll.markdown

 ## Deployment

-To install locally, more to the theme root and run `bundle install` to install the dependencies, then run `jekyll serve` to start the Jekyll server.
+To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies, then run `jekyll serve` to start the Jekyll server.

-I would recommend checking the [Deployment methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.
+I would recommend checking the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.

-East is [configured](https://www.aerobatic.com/docs/automated-builds#jekyll) to work with [Aerobatic](http://aerobatic.com/)
+East is [configured](https://www.aerobatic.com/docs/automated-builds#jekyll) to work with [Aerobatic](http://aerobatic.com/).

 ---

 ### Posts

-To create a new post, you can create a new markdown file inside the `_posts` directory, following the [recommended file structure](https://jekyllrb.com/docs/posts/#creating-post-files), these are the page configuration you can add.
+To create a new post, you can create a new markdown file inside the `_posts` directory by following the [recommended file structure](https://jekyllrb.com/docs/posts/#creating-post-files).

-The following is an example post file.
+The following is a post file with different configurations you can add as example:

 ```
 ---